-Units may be purchased in investment funds that employ different investment restrictions, instruments, and/or investment strategies than those of ERSTE BOND EUROPE HIGH YIELD.
+Units may be purchased in investment funds that employ different investment restrictions, instruments, and/or investment strategies than those of YOU INVEST GREEN balanced.
 Deviations may especially occur with regard to the investment strategy, the use of investment instruments (transferable securities, money market instruments, units in investment funds, derivative instruments, demand deposits and deposits with the right to be withdrawn) and short-term loans, securities lending, and repurchase agreements.
 This will not change the global exposure profile of the Fund materially at any time in terms of its investment focus.
 Information on the calculation of the global exposure for the Fund can be found in item 12.J - II) and in the "Method of Calculating Global Exposure" section of the annual report.

-Derivative financial instruments can be used as part of the investment strategy and for hedging purposes, and may comprise up to 49% of the fund assets.
+Derivative financial instruments can be used as part of the investment strategy and for hedging purposes, and may comprise up to 35% of the fund assets.

-Demand deposits and deposits with the right to be withdrawn with a maximum term of 12 months may comprise up to 49% of the fund assets.
+Demand deposits and deposits with the right to be withdrawn with a maximum term of 12 months may comprise up to 100% of the fund assets.
 There are no minimum bank balance requirements.
-However, in the course of the restructuring of the fund portfolio and/or in the case of the justified expectation of impending losses experienced by transferable securities, the Fund can hold a proportion of transferable securities below the specified limit and a higher proportion of demand deposits or deposits with the right to be withdrawn with a maximum term of 12 months.